Locomotive Breath

 "Locomotive Breath" is a song by British progressive rock band Jethro Tull from their 1971 album, Aqualung.

 Written as a comment on population growth, "Locomotive Breath" was meant to replicate the chugging rhythm of a train.
-In addition to its release on Aqualung, "Locomotive Breath" saw two different single releases and has been a live favorite.
+In addition to its release on Aqualung, "Locomotive Breath" saw two different single releases and has been a live favourite.
 It is one of Jethro Tull's best-known songs.

 Background

 Lyrically, "Locomotive Breath" was inspired by Anderson's concern regarding overpopulation.
 He explained, "It was my first song that was perhaps on a topic that would be a little more appropriate to today's world.
 It was about the runaway train of population growth and capitalism, it was based on those sorts of unstoppable ideas.
-We’re on this crazy train, we can’t get off it.
+We're on this crazy train, we can't get off it.
 Where is it going?
-Bearing in mind, of course, when I was born in 1947, the population of planet earth was slightly less than a third of what it is today, so it should be a sobering thought that in one man’s lifetime, our planetary population has more than tripled.
+Bearing in mind, of course, when I was born in 1947, the population of planet earth was slightly less than a third of what it is today, so it should be a sobering thought that in one man's lifetime, our planetary population has more than tripled.
 You'd think population growth would have brought prosperity, happiness, food and a reasonable spread of wealth, but quite the opposite has happened.
 And is happening even more to this day.
 Without putting it into too much literal detail, that was what lay behind that song."

 The song additionally features a train motif that Anderson has employed on many songs.
 Anderson later said, "Train songs have been with us ever since the blues began, and I have written my fair share of these.
 I keep being drawn back to the subject, because public transport is part of my life.
-I don’t drive, so rely on buses, trains and the like."
+I don't drive, so rely on buses, trains and the like."